Parts and Tech Help

 Faults and DIY Projects for Electric Bikes

-However, if you are seeking advice from our ebike technicians on DIY projects or issues on a bike that you have not purchased from us then there will be charges to cover the technicians' time.
+However, if you are seeking advice from our ebike technicians on DIY projects or issues on a bike that you have not purchased from us then there will be charges to cover our technicians' time.

-We have found though that there is a lot of helpful material available online if you prefer not to pay.
+We have found, though, that there is a lot of helpful material available online if you prefer not to pay.
 Our two main go-to places for extra help on electrical and mechanical diagnostics and how-to’s are YouTube and the websites of the bike or parts and tools manufacturers.